 TheMouseForLess Tips for Parking at Walt Disney World

 Make a point to note your parking location.
 Tram drivers will repeat the location over the loudspeaker.
 Write it down, take a photo, or make a note in your phone of the parking location.

 Take a look at how far your parking location is from the park entrance Sometimes it’s faster to walk to the entrance than take a tram.

 Children need to be out of the stroller and the stroller folded before entering a parking tram.
 Keep this in mind when choosing which stroller to take on your trip.

-Guests should go to the front of the cars to assemble strollers, gather family members, etc. Be aware that cars will still be parking in the lot beside and behind your vehicle.
+After parking, guests should go to the front of the cars to assemble strollers, gather family members, etc. Be aware that cars will still be parking in the lot beside and behind your vehicle.